pechajobs/Admin/.github/ISSUE_TEMPLATE/RFC_new.md

 ## 7. Open questions

-What don’t you know about this job that you need to know to complete it?
+What do you need to know about this job to complete it?

 ## 8. Resources